IWD: Why Marie Tussaud was the ultimate girl boss of the 18th century

 Marie travelled and toured the UK for over three decades with her wax collection.
 She visited 79 major towns and cities including London, Dublin, Edinburgh, Yarmouth and Norwich just to name a few.
 Marie had a visionary flair for publicity and worked hard to maintain her presence in the press.
 She gave out handbills, posters and catalogues showing her work to create more customers and profit.
 The pioneer also decided to trade under her own name – a huge move for women at that time, which resulted in her name ‘Marie Tussaud’ being imprinted in the mind of the public.

-Final days and her legacy
+Final days and Marie Tussaud's legacy

 Marie worked at her museum for about 8 years.
 She wrote her memoirs in 1838 and 4 years later made her final wax self-portrait of herself, which is still on display today.
 She worked incredibly hard right up to her death in 1850 aged 89.
 Many of her original models of Voltaire, Benjamin Franklin and Sir Walter Scott still exist and are preserved today.